tensorprob/tensorprob/README.md

 # tensorfit

-A likelihood framework based on [TensorFlow](https://github.com/tensorflow/tensorflow).
+A likelihood inference framework based on [TensorFlow](https://github.com/tensorflow/tensorflow).

-tensorfit is a library allows you to construct probility distributions, perform inference on data, and visualize the results.
+tensorfit is a library that allows you to construct probility distributions, perform inference on data, and visualize the results.
 The probability function is constructed and evaluated using TensorFlow, which means your model can automatically be evaluated on multiple CPU cores and GPUs.